letho1608/Linear_Regression/README.md

 ## Conclusion

-This example provides a basic understanding of linear regression and how it can be implemented in Python using common libraries.
+This example provides a basic understanding of using linear regression to predict weight based on height and how it can be implemented in Python using common libraries.
 It serves as a starting point for learning more advanced regression techniques and machine learning concepts.